Philip Springer: Popular songs

 Many of Springer's songs appear on the "greatest hits" albums of the recording artists of this era.
-Many Springer songs were recorded and popular in foreign languages, including the French version of "The Next Time", "Apres Toi" by Richard Anthony, "Allo Maillot" by Frank Alamo and others.
+A number of Springer songs were recorded and popular in foreign languages, including the French version of "The Next Time", "Apres Toi" by Richard Anthony, "Allo Maillot" by Frank Alamo and others.

 Score writing

 Springer composed and conducted six motion picture scores in Hollywood, including Kill a Dragon (1967); I Sailed to Tahiti with an All Girl Crew (1968); More Dead Than Alive (1969); Impasse (1969); Tell Me That You Love Me, Junie Moon (1970); and Wicked, Wicked (1973).

 He also scored episodes of the television series Gunsmoke, Mannix, Then Came Bronson, and Medical Center, and composed the theme for Crosswits, a 1970s game show.

 Springer has composed music for more than 20 musical shows, three of which were produced in New York City.
 He composed the score for the off-Broadway musical The Chosen, based on the best-selling novel by Chaim Potok, in 1988.
 Songs interpolated in Broadway shows include "Salesmanship" (Ziegfeld Follies of '57; lyrics by Carolyn Leigh); and "You'll Make an Elegant Butler" (Tovarich, for which he wrote the opening song for Vivien Leigh in her last Broadway performance, with lyrics by Joan Javits).

 In 1963, the Metropolitan Opera baritone, George London, announced his intention to take leave from the Opera in order to make his Broadway debut in a musical written by Springer and Javits called Solomon & She.
 However, London died before this work could come to Broadway.

 In 1999, Springer's daughter, Tamar, produced her favorite of her father's works, The Bells of Notre Dame, a musical-in-concert based on the famous Victor Hugo novel.
 The concert was presented with singers and a narrator, in classic song style, with lyrics by Faith Flagg and Buddy Kaye.
 As of 2020, Tamar Springer is currently working on a production of this musical.